Today it's all about waterfront and aerial views of Riga!

-Last week I told you that I climbed took the lift to the top of St. Peter's Church in the Old Town.
+I climbed (read: took the lift to) the top of St. Peter's Church in the Old Town.
 The church is right opposite of the Museum of Occupation and in the heart of Riga - you can't miss it!
 Our tour guide told us that you can get to the Church's top and as soon as our guided walk was over, I headed over there.

 As it's naturally very windy up there, you normally also don't stay there for longer than 10min.
 But even though it's a rather short entertainment, the view is unbelievably stunning and it was my personal highlight of the day.

 St. Peter's Church

 You'd think it couldn't even get better.
 But afterwards when I had seen enough of the town I went to the river Daugava and simply enjoyed the beautiful spring day.

 The National Library